davidgeller/hodor/README.md

 There are two entries in the configuration file associated with the relay. `relay_delay_msec` specifies the number of miliseconds to wait before flipping the relay off after it has been activated.
 500 msec (half a second) seems reasonable.
 Be sure to test with your garage door opener and adjust as necessary.

 The second entry `relay_pin` specifies the physical pin to wire to the relay's input/trigger.
 The other two wires will need to be wired to the Pi's 5V and GND pins, respectfully.
+The example file specified pin 8 which corresponds to GPIO14.